linked-solutions/jarql/README.md

 # JARQL
 SPARQL construct queries on JSON files

-JARQL allows to execute SPARQL Contsruct Queries against JSON files.
+JARQL allows to execute SPARQL Construct Queries against JSON files.
 The project was inspired by [Tarql](https://github.com/tarql/tarql) which provides similar functionality for CSV files.
 With JARQL you can easily transform JSON Documents to RDF.

 ## Usage

     java -jar jarql-<version>.jar <JSON-File> <Query-File>

-For example is you have a file called `paperino.json` with the following content:
+For example if you have a file called `paperino.json` with the following content:

 ```json
 {